 * Dollar near 8-month trough on U.S. government deadlock

-* Prolonged U.S. government shutdown could postpone Fed tapering
+* Prolonged U.S. government shutdown could postpone Fed

 * Euro trades near 8-month high, sees minor setbacks

 LONDON, Oct 4 The dollar traded near an

 eight-month low on Friday as the U.S. government shutdown